 - Educate your teen on sexual orientation and gender identity, and share your views about it from a neutral place.

 - Give them articles, books, and additional information about the topic as well.
-Allow them to do their own research and to have an open dialogue with you about it.
+Allow them to do their research and openly discuss it with you.
 Ask your teen what they think with curiosity and openness.

 - Accept the reality of your teen’s exploration even if you don’t like it.

-- Youth may internalize negative feelings about their sexual orientation, causing them increased emotional struggle as well as lowering the likelihood that they will report the abuse.
+- Youth may internalize negative feelings about their sexual orientation, causing increased emotional struggle and lowering the likelihood of reporting the abuse.
 LGBTQ populations are at increased risk for abuse.